JSaumat/finalprojectJoseSaumat/README.md

 ```
 pip install -r requirements.txt
 ```
-Step 2: Follow the steps below in order to initialize the SQL database.
+Step 2: Follow the steps below to initialize the SQL database.
 Create a Super User.
 Copy and paste the code below into the terminal.

 Keep in mind that when you create the super user, when you get to the password part, it will not show you the password you are typing in.
 It will appear blank.
 However, it is actually taking in your password.